carbon-design-system/carbon-icons/README.md

 **Note**: The icons are their original color by default. (see [REFERENCE PAGE](https://pages.github.ibm.com/Bluemix/bluemix-icons/)) but can be edited using CSS.

-### Using `sprite.svg` from Bluemix.Common
+## Usage from Bluemix-Common

+> **Polyfill:** The `svgxuse` polyfill is already set-up for you on [Bluemix.Common](https://github.ibm.com/Bluemix/Bluemix.Common) -- it acts directly on the `window` object, so it shouldn't need to be re-imported if you are using the header JavaScript from Bluemix.Common.

+The following URL will give you access to the `sprite.svg`: `https://dev-console.stage1.ng.bluemix.net/api/v4/img/sprite.svg`.

-Bluemix.Common serves Bluemix Icons and can be accessed with the following URL: `https://dev-console.stage1.ng.bluemix.net/api/v4/img/sprite.svg`. **Note**: Bluemix.Common will be slower to update and slower to render compared to using a local version of `sprite.svg`.
+**Note**: `Bluemix.Common` will be slower to update and slower to render compared to using a local version of `sprite.svg`.
 ```html
 <!-- From Bluemix.Common -->
 <svg>